numpy/numpy/doc/source/reference/c-api.generalized-ufuncs.rst

 Notes:

 #.
 All quotes are for clarity.
 #.
-Core dimensions that share the same name must be broadcastable, as
+Core dimensions that share the same name must have the exact same size.
-   the two ``i`` in our example above.
-Each dimension name typically corresponding to one level of looping in the elementary function's implementation.
+   Each dimension name typically corresponds to one level of looping in the elementary function's implementation.
 #.
 White spaces are ignored.

 Here are some examples of signatures: